 Over the past two years, dozens of organizations used Facebook's Data for Good products to improve wellbeing and save lives.
 Their most profound applications include disaster preparedness projects, vaccination campaigns, and effective deployment of services during times of natural disaster.

-Covid Disparities in the United States
+Topline Report on COVID-19 Vaccination in the United States